informatics-isi-edu/ermrestjs/doc/api.md

 #### tuple.displayname : <code>string</code>
 The _display name_ of this tuple.
-For example, if this tuple is a row from a table, then the display name is defined by the heuristic or the annotation for the _row name_.
+For example, if this tuple is a row from a table, then the display name is defined by the row_markdown_pattern annotation for the _row name_ context or by the heuristics (title, name, id(text), SHORTESTKEY Concatenation using ':')

-TODO: add a @link to the ermrest row name annotation

 Usage:
 ```